tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

   <img src="{{ site.url }}/img/pitl03/iteration-stacked-circles.png" />
 </figure>

 However, what you are actually is seeing twenty-four circles of the same size drawn in the same location.
-Adapt the ellipse, using the `i` value as a multiplier for the width and height arguments:
+Adapt the `ellipse`, using the `i` value as a multiplier for the width and height (third and fourth) arguments:

 {% highlight py %}
 i = 0